 Monorail service does not extend to Wilderness Lodge, but there are a few Disney Transportation options.
 The bus depot is located adjacent to the Porte Cochere, past the gift shop and Cub’s Den.
 The boat dock can be accessed through the back door of the Lodge, past the Silver Creek Springs Pool, and down a walkway.

 It only takes a few minutes to walk to Epcot from Beach Club and Yacht Club Resorts.
 This allows you easy access to the wonderful attractions and dining of Epcot, plus the Epcot monorail station.
-As far as other modes of transportation goes, buses (station located between the lobby and check-in parking lot) and water taxi (near the lighthouse on Crescent Lake) are close by.
+As far as other modes of transportation go, buses (station located between the lobby and check-in parking lot) and water taxi (near the lighthouse on Crescent Lake) are close by.

 Like the Beach Club/Yacht Club Resorts, Swan and Dolphin Resorts provide their guests with bus and water taxi transportation.
 You can walk to Epcot in about 15 minutes, so the Epcot monorail is also within easy reach (if you don’t mind a little exercise).
 Buses depart from the front entrances of both the Swan Resort and the Dolphin Resort, while boats launch from the dock located between the two resorts.

 Disney’s Boardwalk Inn benefits from its close proximity to Epcot (just a few minute’s walk) and the Epcot monorail line.
-The bus stop for other Disney World locations is can be found between the lobby and check-in parking lot, while the water taxi to Epcot, Hollywood Studios, Swan, Dolphin, Beach Club and Yacht Club is located along the Boardwalk waterfront.
+The bus stop for other Disney World locations is can be found between the lobby and check-in parking lot, while the water taxi to Epcot, Hollywood Studios, Swan, Dolphin, Beach Club, and Yacht Club is located along the Boardwalk waterfront.

-Old Key West Resort is a short boat ride away from the all excitement of Disney Springs.
+Old Key West Resort is a short boat ride away from all the excitement of Disney Springs.
 The water taxi dock is can be found behind the lobby on the waterfront.
 There are 5 bus stops at Old Key West with direct service to the theme parks and water parks.
 The bus stops are located here: Peninsular Road (Buildings 23 – 29), South Point Road (Buildings 45 – 56), Old Turtle Pond Road (Buildings 30 – 44), Miller’s Road (Buildings 15 – 22 and 62 – 64), and North Cove Road/Hospitality House (Buildings 11 – 14).